captDaylight/bottler/docs/gettingStarted/chooseaNetwork.md

 # Choose a Network

 Use one of these test or production endpoints as your Ethereum client provider.
-Be sure to add your Access Token to the end of the URL.
+Add your Access Token to the end of the URL.

 | Network   | Description        | URL                                                                                  |
 |-----------|--------------------|--------------------------------------------------------------------------------------|